Wild Bills Beef Jerky Recipe

 Slicing the beef for Wild Bills jerky

-Try to experiment.
-For the next time, try sweeter beef jerky; add 2 – 3 tablespoons of brown sugar instead of extra pepper.
+If you like sweeter beef jerky, add 2 to 3 tablespoons of brown sugar instead of extra pepper.

 Ingredients for Wild Bills Beef Jerky